-The groundwater-elevation contours representative of the regional aquifer in 2021 (current conditions) were prepared based on available data, and according to the Monitoring Plan (Fig. 3).
-No cone of depression is observed at the Northwest Well as a result of reduced pumping.
+The groundwater-elevation contours representative of the regional aquifer in 2024 (current conditions) were prepared based on available data, and according to the Monitoring Plan (Fig. 3).
+Based on available data, no cone of depression is observed at the Northwest Well as a result of reduced pumping.

-Water-level decline rates in the area surrounding the Northwest Well range from insignificant (RG-49683; Fig. A3) to 2 ft/yr at the Archery piezometers (Fig. D1).
-Water-level trends for "Group A" active domestic wells range from a flat trend at RG-49683 (Figs. A3 and A4), to slight decline rates of 0.3 to 0.4 ft/yr at RG-78218 and RG-73001, respectively (Figs. A5 through A7).
+Water-level decline rates in the area surrounding the Northwest Well range from insignificant (RG-49683; Fig. A3) to 1.2 ft/yr at the Archery Shallow piezometer since 2014 (Fig. D1).
+Water-level trends for "Group A" active domestic wells range from less than 0.2 ft/yr at RG-49683 (Figs. A3 and A4), to 0.3 ft/yr at RG-78218 (Fig. A7), and 0.7 ft/yr at RG-73001 (Fig. A5).
 The water-level trend at "Group A" monitoring well Ortiz 1 has been more complicated, but has been rising since 2009 (Figs. A1 and A2).

-The long-term average decline rate of 2 ft/yr at Archery piezometers is likely due to local and regional pumping effects.
-The long-term average decline rates of 0.3 to 0.4 ft/yr at active domestic wells RG-78218 and RG-73001 are likely due to regional pumping effects, and are similar to long-term average decline rates in the Buckman monitoring area attributed to regional pumping (JSAI, 2022).
+The average water-level decline rate for the 10-year period from 2014 to 2024 of 1.2 ft/yr at Archery Shallow piezometer is likely due to pumping of the Northwest Well as well as pumping of numerous domestic wells in the area.
+The rate of water-level decline has slowed at Archery piezometers since 2004.
+The average decline rates of up to 0.7 ft/yr at active domestic wells are likely due to pumping at these wells in addition to pumping of the Northwest Well and pumping of numerous other domestic wells in the area.
 There are hundreds of active domestic wells in the monitoring area that likely contribute to regional drawdown (JSAI, 2009).

-This monitoring report fulfills the requirement in Section 5 of the Monitoring Plan that the second monitoring report be prepared three years after the first monitoring report, which was prepared in March 2019, and has been prepared according to the requirements set forth in Section 6 of the Monitoring Plan, including data tables, hydrographs, maps, and narrative.
+This monitoring report fulfills the requirement in Section 5 of the Monitoring Plan that the monitoring report be prepared every three years.
+The first two monitoring reports were prepared in March 2019 and March 2022.
+This monitoring report has been prepared according to the requirements set forth in Section 6 of the Monitoring Plan, including data tables, hydrographs, maps, and narrative.

-Pumping in 2021 under the Northwest Well and City Well Field permit was within the limits specified in the permit conditions (Table 3).
+Pumping in 2024 under the Northwest Well and City Well Field permit was within the limits specified in the permit conditions (Table 3).